Update: September 16, 2019 (original release date: January 2, 2019)

 Lunar Photographs Celebrate 1969 Moon Landing in Exhibit at National Gallery of Art, July 14, 2019 through January 5, 2020

 Washington, DC—The year 2019 marks the 50th anniversary of the Apollo 11 moon landing on July 20, 1969.
 From the moment photography was introduced in 1839, photographers dreamt about harnessing the potential of photography together with the telescope.
 While astronomers had earlier mapped many of the moon's visible features through the telescope, the first photographs revealing the lunar landscape were successfully achieved by the 1850s.
 Throughout the latter half of the 19th century and into the 20th, numerous photographers created uncannily beautiful lunar pictures that captured the public imagination.
 By the Light of the Silvery Moon: A Century of Lunar Photographs presents some 50 works, from the 19th century to the "space-age" 1960s, that merged art with science and transformed the way that we envision and comprehend the cosmos.
-The exhibition is on view at the National Gallery of Art from July 14, 2019 through January 5, 2020.
+The exhibition includes many works recently acquired from the collection of Mary and Dan Solomon.
+It is on view at the National Gallery of Art from July 14, 2019 through January 5, 2020.

 This exhibition is part of a season-long exploration of The Human Journey—a collaboration between the Kennedy Center, the National Geographic Society, and the National Gallery of Art that invites audiences to investigate the powerful experiences of migration, exploration, identity, and resilience through the lenses of the performing arts, science, and visual art.
 From October 2018 through July 2019, The Human Journey encompasses multidisciplinary performances, exhibits, and immersive opportunities drawing on the unique strengths and complementary capabilities of each of the partner organizations.